FactorySimPy/FactorySimPy/docs/basic_components.md

 **Monitoring and Reporting**
-The conveyor reports the following key metrics:
+The component reports the following key metrics:

 1. Time averaged number of items
 3. Time spent in each state